 Book Synopsis: In Becoming Married, Staying Married, couples will be encouraged to see marriage as a process that never ends.
 Together they will reflect on current realities particular to African American couples.
 They will also discover nine key principles that are required for healthy marriages, including concepts like self-awareness, flexibility, maturity, and forgiveness.
 Practical suggestions on how to further enhance each quality are included, in addition to African proverbs and biblical Scripture that relate to marriage.

-What relationship books are you reading?
+What relationship books by black authors are you reading?